Skip to content

 Console.WriteLine($"Supported: {memberStates.Count} member states"); // 27

-7. Validate Issuer Trust
+7. Validate issuer trust

-Issuers must be in EU Trust Lists:
+Issuers must appear in EU Trust Lists:

 // German PID provider